 Ruby, the great birthstone of July, is the most valuable member of the corundum species, with sapphire coming second.
 What makes ruby so highly valued perhaps is its intense red colour that has fascinated countless eras.
 A famous Roman scholar even quoted the colour of ruby as “burning coal” for its likeness.
 Soon, many past civilisations have adopted beliefs for this precious gemstone.

 While many past and present cultures have adorned the colour red, ruby has always been confused among other red gemstones, especially spinel.
 Not until the 1800s that people worldwide acquired the knowledge to distinguish ruby from spinel.
 One famous example of mistaken identity is the Black Prince Ruby.
-This “ruby” has belonged to the British Royal Family since the mid-1300s.
-It was worn as a pendant and other forms of jewelleries before being set in the Imperial State Crown of the Crown Jewels of the United Kingdom as seen today.
+This “ruby” belonged to the British Royal Family since the mid-1300s.
+The royal family wore it as a pendant and re-designed into other forms of jewellery before being set in the Imperial State Crown of the Crown Jewels of the United Kingdom as seen today.

 Now with sufficient gemological knowledge, it is fairly simple to set one apart from another.
-Ruby, along with sapphire, is part of the corundum family which is chemically composed of aluminum oxide.
+Ruby, along with sapphire, is part of the corundum family which has a chemical composition of aluminum oxide.
 However, the purest form of corundum does not come in any colours at all, it is colourless.
 Rubies get that intense red colour from trace elements of chromium.
 The strength of its redness depends on how much chromium is present: more chromium, the stronger the red, and vice versa.

 The downside is that not every source produces fluorescing rubies.
 This feature is notably famous in Burmese rubies that match perfectly with its intense glow of redness.
 The presence of fluorescence actually intensifies its actual body colour.
 That makes Burmese rubies so valuable and highly sought after.
 Regardless, what determines the value sits significantly on the concentration of its colour.
 To make things complicated for traders and gemologists, rubies can come in many shades of red, from orangy-red to purplish red.
-And what’s more precious than the finest and purest hue of ruby dubbed as ‘pigeon’s blood’.
+These descriptions of red are not the most complicated ones.
+The most complicated description is the very precious, the finest and purest hue of ruby dubbed as ‘pigeon’s blood’.

 In the world of coloured stone, there are no fixed standards on their prices.
 In the gem trade, the term “willing buyer, willing seller” has always been used to describe the price fluctuation.
 Nevertheless, Burmese rubies have demonstrated the definition of that term.
 A ruby ring known as The Sunrise Ruby from this famous origin with its highest hue grade has fetched for USD 30.3 million at an auction, creating a new world record price for a colored gemstone.